-How Website Speed Impact SEO Ranking In 2020
+How Website Speed Impact SEO Ranking

 Ranking factors must be considered while developing a website to attract more traffic and to get more clicks.
 Not long ago it was revealed that “Speed” is one of the important ranking factors.
 The announcement led to major overhauls on many websites and the use of servers became more common.
 Like other ranking factors of SEO, speed is not to be understood in simple terms.
 There is always a subtlety that needs to be exploited to help make the most out of it.
 Through the following guide, you will be able to better understand the concept of speed and how to use it to Get a better SEO ranking.